 The only official indication of an import ban came from a meeting of a Chinese committee called the Central Leading Group for Deepening Overall Reform, which is headed by Chinese President Xi Jinping.
 The committee met in April, and a meeting summary reported in Chinese state media said the group would work to “significantly” reduce the “categories and volume of waste imports” into China.

-Wong has also provided updates to the Bureau of International Recycling and U.S. trade media on the status of imports into China since National Sword began in February of this year.
+Steve Wong, chairman of plastics recycling company Fukutomi, has also provided updates to the Bureau of International Recycling and U.S. trade media on the status of imports into China since National Sword began in February of this year.
 Wong reported on the committee meeting in a late April update.

 Following the committee meeting there was some confusion, Wiener said, over whether the intent was to restrict “waste” or scrap materials, since they are referred to with the same word in Chinese.
 But while ISRI was in Hong Kong, its leadership learned the Chinese committee was indeed referring to recovered scrap commodities.